rribeiro-sci/SSBtoolkit/docs/index.rst

   :width: 200
   :alt: Alternative text

-Citation |DOI for Citing pyGOMoDo|
+Citation |DOI for Citing ssbtoolkit|
 ==================================

 pyGOMoDo is research software.
 If you make use of pyGOMoDo in scientific